 Better Bands - Sodom - Agent Orange

-How many times can we hear the same songs for years on end; whether it's "Enter Sandman", "Appetite for Destruction" or "Mouth of War?"
-Sure, the fans are at fault for being so complacent and the radio's fault for not branching out but how many good songs do the Big 4 really have?
+How many times can we hear the same songs for years on end, whether it's "Enter Sandman," "Symphony of Destruction," "Reign in Blood," or "Mouth of War?"
+Sure, the fans are at fault for being so complacent and the radio's fault for not branching out, but how many good songs do the Big 4 really have?
 The ones that you can come back to and are always a good listen.
-Going back to Razor, their album "Evil Invaders" and "Violent Restitution" are albums that I come back to regularly because every track has standouts while something from Slayer always has 2–3 mediocre tracks with the rest being filler.
+Going back to Razor, their album "Evil Invaders" and "Violent Restitution" are albums that I come back to regularly because every track has standouts while something from Slayer always has 2–3 mediocre tracks, with the rest being filler.

 Exhorder - Desecrator

 Reason 3: The Fans